hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 # Configuring Azure DevOps Services Access

-These instructions are for using dev.azure.com for Terraform Cloud’s VCS features.
+These instructions are for using dev.azure.com for Terraform Cloud's VCS features.
 [Other supported VCS providers](./index.html) have separate instructions.

 Connecting Terraform Cloud to your Azure DevOps Services VCS involves four steps: